forcedotcom/go-soql/README.md

     Name          string `soql:"selectColumn,fieldName=Name__c"`
     SomeValue     string `soql:"selectColumn,fieldName=SomeValue__c"`
 }
+type OrderByStruct struct {
+	NumOfCPUCores int `soql:"orderByColumn,order=ASC,fieldName=Num_of_CPU_Cores__c"`
+}
 ```

 1. `selectClause`: This tag is used on the struct which should be considered for generating part of SOQL query that contains columns/fields that should be selected.
 It should be used only on `struct` type.
 If used on types other than `struct` then `ErrInvalidTag` error will be returned.
 This tag is associated with `tableName` parameter.
 It specifies the name of the table (Salesforce object) from which the columns should be selected.
 If not specified name of the field is used as table name (Salesforce object).
 In the snippet above `SelectClause` member of `TestSoqlStruct` is tagged with `selectClause` to indicate that members in `NonNestedStruct` should be considered as fields to be selected from Salesforce object `SM_SomeObject__c`.

 1. `whereClause`: This tag is used on the struct which encapsulates the query criteria for SOQL query.
 There are no parameters for this tag.
 In the snippet above `WhereClause` member of `TestSoqlStruct` is tagged with `whereClause` to indicate that members in `TestQueryCriteria` should be considered for generating `WHERE` clause in SOQL query.
 If there are more than one field in `TestQueryCriteria` struct then they will be combined using `AND` logical operator.

+1. `orderByClause`: This tag is used on the struct which encapsulates the columns to be used to control the order of query results.
+It should be used only on `struct` type.
+If used on types other than `struct` then `ErrInvalidTag` error will be returned.
+In the snippet above `OrderByClause` member of `TestSoqlStruct` is tagged with `orderByClause` to indicate that members in `OrderByStruct` should be considered as fields to be used to determine the order of query results.
 ### Second level tags

-This section explains the tags that should be used on members of struct tagged with `selectClause` and `whereClause`.
-These tags indicate how the members of the struct should be used in generating `SELECT` and `WHERE` clause.
+This section explains the tags that should be used on members of struct tagged with `selectClause`, `whereClause` and `orderByClause`.
+These tags indicate how the members of the struct should be used in generating `SELECT`, `WHERE` and `ORDER BY` clause.

 #### Tags to be used on selectClause structs